Why Does American University Require Students to Have Health Insurance Coverage

-No. Part-time or online students are not automatically enrolled in this insurance, so do not need to waive.
+No. Part-time or students in online programs (not academic programs impacted by Covid-19) are not automatically enrolled in this insurance, so do not need to waive.

 However, you can opt in if you are taking at least 6 credit hours.
 To request enrollment, please send an email to firstname.lastname@example.org with your name and AU ID number.
 We’ll verify the number of credits you’re enrolled in and then guide you through the process.

-No. This can only be done through CareFirst and its site.
+No. This can only be done through the Academic HealthPlans site.

 Please first check the following messages to see if they address your question:

-If you have questions about the CareFirst benefits under this plan, information can be found at:
+If you have questions about the CareFirst benefits under this plan, information can be found at the Academic HealthPlans Site

-For questions and guidance on the waiver process, please call the CareFirst representatives at the dedicated line for the AU community: 844-898-3332
+For questions and guidance CareFirst insurance benefits, please call the CareFirst representatives at the dedicated line for the AU community: 844-898-3332

 You may also contact the Student Health Center at email@example.com